 The answer is likely "yes" - but do know there's no 100% clear answer to this, as various EU regulators have issued competing stances.

 Arguments for why you don't need consent

-- The GDPR has a clause, Article 6.1(f), around “legitimate interest”, which says that data collection and profiling (without consent) is allowed if the controller or 3rd-party has a "legitimate interest" in doing so.
+The GDPR has a clause, Article 6.1(f), around “legitimate interest”, which says that data collection and profiling (without consent) is allowed if the controller or third-party has a "legitimate interest" in doing so.
 Many businesses have argued that anonymous website analysis is critical to offering a better product.

 The CNIL - France's data regulatory body - posted in 2017 that web analytic cookies did not need consent as long as they followed certain conditions.